MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/7-add-multiple-devices.md

 Each truck is simulated by one running copy of the Node.JS app.
 So, we need five versions of this app running simultaneously.

-1. With the line  ```const truckNum = 1``` run the app, but _not_ in debugging mode (Debugging mode might not work with five versions running together).
+1. With the line  ```const truckNum = 1```, run the app, but _not_ in debugging mode (Debugging mode might not work with five versions running together).
 Does the app start, connect, and start sending telemetry?
 If so, good, go on to the next step.
 If not, go back and check you have altered the code correctly.
 2. Change the line to ```const truckNum = 2;```, and run the app again.
 You should get a second console window, and the correct startup sequence should appear.
-3. Repeat this process for trucks 3 through 5, changing the ```const truckNum``` and running the app.
+3. Repeat this process for trucks 3 through 5, changing the ```const truckNum``` line, and running the app again.
 4. Exciting isn't it.
 You now have five console windows open, with five simulated refrigerated trucks waiting for their commands!

 ## Monitor and command the trucks from IoT Central